Iowa Diabetes + Wellness Summit

 The BINGO challenge is a fun way to become familiar with the services and resources that each exhibitor can provide.
 Summit participants who complete the BINGO challenge have the opportunity to win prizes!
 BINGO cards will be distributed during check-in at the Summit.

 The exhibit space will be open for a minimum of 90 minutes.
-As an exhibitor, you will receive:
+As an exhibitor, you will receive the following:

 - Two complimentary Summit registrations